ISIS fighters had thousands of kids. So what happens to them now?

 While it is not clear how deep Begum's involvement with ISIS went, she has been quoted as saying she had no regrets about moving to Syria.
 Such comments have triggered a debate in Britain about whether Begum can and should be rehabilitated back into society.

-British Interior Minister Sajid Javid wrote in an opinion piece in The Sunday Times newspaper this weekend that while he felt “compassion for any child born or brought into a conflict zone" when considering the repatriation of their parents who joined the Islamic State he has to think about “the safety and security” of children living in the U.K.
+British interior minister Sajid Javid wrote in an opinion piece in The Sunday Times newspaper that while he felt “compassion for any child born or brought into a conflict zone" when considering the repatriation of their parents who joined the Islamic State he has to think about “the safety and security” of children living in the U.K.

 But Fawaz Gerges, a professor of Middle Eastern politics at the London School of Economics, said any country which chose to punish children for the crimes of their parents would be haunted by that decision.